DTU-Teaching/Industrial-IoT-For-Digitization-Of-Electronic-Assets-2024/README.md

 ## Course Overview

-This course is structured into 5 modules, each focusing on different key aspects of modern technology and its applications, from communications protocols to AI & ML applied to Energy Systems.
+This course is structured into 5 modules, each focusing on different key aspects of modern technology and its applications, from communications protocols to AI & ML applied to Energy Systems. <br>
 Here's a brief overview of what you can expect:

 ### MODULE 0: Introduction and Setup
-- Introduction to the course, course format, and details about the final project.
+- Introduction to the course.
-- We'll cover the formal course setup, including library installation, Python setup, and development environment setup to ensure you're fully prepared for the upcoming exercises.
+- Course setup, including library installation, Python setup, and environments creation.

 ### MODULE 1: Networking and Data Handling
-- Explore SSH, configuration management, public/private key authentication, Tailscale, and more.
+- SSH, configuration management, public/private key authentication, Tailscale.
-- Dive into Modbus protocols, data conversion techniques, and Python scripting for practical applications using a fake PLC data generator.
+- Modbus protocols, data conversion techniques, and Python scripting for practical applications using a PLC data generator.

-### MODULE 2: Cloud Technologies and Data Visualization (04-01-2024)
+### MODULE 2: Cloud Technologies and Data Visualization

 - Introduction to cloud concepts, IoT Hub setup, and PostgreSQL database creation.
 - Learn about Azure functions, Grafana, and security essentials.
 You'll also create and deploy an Azure function and visualize data in Grafana.

-### MODULE 3: Digital Twins and Data-Driven Modeling (05-01-2024)
+### MODULE 3: Digital Twins and Data-Driven Modeling
 - Digital twins, data-driven modeling, system identification, and model selection.
-- Engage in practical Python exercises related to ARX models, Ordinary Least Square estimation, and automated digital twin creation using AI and Machine Learning.
+- ARX models, Ordinary Least Square estimation, and automated digital twin creation using AI and Machine Learning.

-### MODULE 5: Forecasting and Market Analysis (06-01-2024)
+### MODULE 5: Forecasting and Market Analysis
 - Kalman Filter Estimation, Inflow Forecast, ancillary service markets, and Energinet data services.
 - SARIMA and SARIMAX models for FCR-D forecasts.